Join us as we continue creating a recreational and educational legacy.

-A long-held hope of the Friends has been to restore the Lower Section as well.
-That opportunity is now at hand!
-Through the efforts of a Brattleboro-based sub-committee, the association has acquired nearly six miles of the former railroad property, stretching from Brattleboro (just beyond the Marina Restaurant) into Dummerston.
-Initial trail improvements are underway thanks to volunteer efforts, but additional financial support is required to implement much-needed restoration work and to serve as seed money for matching grants to fund future improvements to this section of the trail.
-The West River, together with its shores, marshes, adjoining woods, meadows, and trails, is Brattleboro’s Central Park — and the West River Trail is its Emerald Necklace.
-The restored Lower Section will provide access to a rich landscape that includes not only opportunities for multiple recreational activities, but also for the appreciation and study of flora and fauna, geology, history, and archaeology.
-The trail will have appropriate drainage, surfacing, and bridges to enable access by all visitors.
-There will be parking, signage and visitor facilities to welcome school groups as well as recreational users and even bicycle commuters who are seeking solitude, beauty, and safety on their morning ride into Brattleboro.
-And the Lower West River Trail eventually will link to a network of regional trails including the Upper West River Trail, the Retreat Trails, the Wantastiquet Mountain Trails, and the Ashuelot Rail Trail.
+A long-held hope of the Friends has been to restore the Lower (Southern) Section as well.
+That opportunity became a reality in 2011, when through the efforts of a Brattleboro-based steering committee, the organization acquired nearly six miles of the former railroad property, stretching from Brattleboro (just beyond the Marina Restaurant) into Dummerston.
+Since then, the trail has been transformed, thanks to the work of numerous volunteers, including improved drainage, a smoother surface, bridge repair and cleaned out areas where old tires, cars and trash had been dumped.
+The restored Lower Section provides access to a rich landscape that includes opportunities for multiple recreational activities, and the appreciation of flora and fauna, geology, history, and archaeology.
+We are excited about future prospects of linking the Lower West River Trail to a network of regional trails including the Upper West River Trail, the Retreat Trails, the Wantastiquet Mountain Trails, and the Ashuelot Rail Trail.

 All of this work takes financial and volunteer support.
 We welcome your support in any ways you would like to give.
 Sign up on the website to receive email alerts about Volunteer Work Days and other events, and/or go to our Donate page to make a donation!
 Thank you!